Liam-So/bug_tracker/README.md

 * Includes features such as user authentication, dynamic routing, and real time data for changes made by a client.
 Users have the ablity to create new projects, assign new tickets for features or bugs, and comment on other tickets.

+* In order to run this app locally, you must generate your own Firebase config keys and replace them in frontend/src/config/config.ts and backend/index.js.

 ### `npm start`

 Runs the app locally.\